MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/testing-and-app-store-approvals.md

 Apple is famous for being strict about adherence to their Human Interface Guidelines as one of the key strengths of their platform is consistency (and the perceived increase in usability).
-Microsoft has taken a similar approach with Windows applications implementing the Metro-style UI.
+Microsoft has taken a similar approach with Windows applications implementing the [Fluent Design System](https://microsoft.com/design/fluent).
 The approval process for both platforms will involve your app being evaluated for its adherence to the relevant design philosophy.